tom-barbereau/www.tom-barbereau.eu/_pages/about.md

 My research principally focused on three technologies – blockchain, identity systems, and the metaverse – which I approach in a critical manner.
 As visiting researcher, I spent time at the [Institute for Information Law](https://www.ivir.nl/) (IViR), University of Amsterdam to work on questions of technology, governance, and the law.

 Having successfully collaborated with lawyers, mathematicians, and computer scientists, my strength lies in cross-disciplinary collaboration, to find logical relations between topics, and to untangle socio-technological controversies.
-I published impactful research in [Technology in Society](https://doi.org/10.1016/j.techsoc.2023.102251), [Philosophy & Technology](https://link.springer.com/article/10.1007/s13347-023-00612-z), [Government Information Quarterly](https://doi.org/10.1016/j.giq.2023.101873), [Computer Law and Security Review](https://doi.org/10.1016/j.clsr.2023.105829), and the [Academy for Computing Machinery](https://dl.acm.org/doi/10.1145/3649318) amongst other international conferences and edited books.
+I published impactful research in [Technology in Society](https://doi.org/10.1016/j.techsoc.2023.102251), [Philosophy & Technology](https://link.springer.com/article/10.1007/s13347-023-00612-z), [Government Information Quarterly](https://doi.org/10.1016/j.giq.2023.101873), [Computer Law and Security Review](https://doi.org/10.1016/j.clsr.2023.105829), and the [Academy for Computing Machinery](https://dl.acm.org/doi/10.1145/3649318) among other contributions made in international conferences and edited books.
 You can find my most up-to-date portfolio on [GoogleScholar](https://scholar.google.com/citations?user=qvsfsEMAAAAJ&hl=en).

 Regularly, I talk at academic conference, lecture students, or speak at professional events.
 As per occasion, I address the different audiences at different levels of complexity.
 You can check out a list of them [here](/talks/).